Varvaruk/payments-fee-calculator/README.md

    composer install
    ```

+2. Rename the `.env.example` file to `.env`.

+3. Open the `.env` file and set the correct value for the `CURRENCY_API_ENDPOINT` variable to specify the API endpoint for currency exchange rates.

-2. To run the script locally, navigate to the `/bin` directory and execute:
+4. To run the script locally, navigate to the `/bin` directory and execute:

    ```bash
    php script.php input.csv
    ```

-3. You can modify the `input.csv` file by placing it in the `/bin/data` directory.
+5. You can modify the `input.csv` file by placing it in the `/bin/data` directory.

-## Usage via Composer
+### Usage via Composer

 1. Execute available scripts using Composer from the project root: